 -adduser 3.113ubuntu2 Show more…

-This works great where the audience for the notification are interested in code/configuration changes but doesn’t fit with the use case I described above.
+This works great where the audience for the notification is interested in code/configuration changes but doesn’t fit with the use case I described above.
 So that meant looking instead at a specific Gitlab use case: Web Hooks for tag push events.
 As I mentioned in the Dexy & Asciidoctor post I tag new versions of specifications – hence tying the notification to ‘tag push events’.

 The rest of this post describes the high level approach I took and the [awful] code I used.